Code-Institute-Submissions/grandslams-project2/README.md

 It would be nice to combine jQuery and DC so when an image of a player or trophy is clicked, the graphs are filtered.

 ## Testing
-This application was tested across a range of browsers, I also carried out manually tests to make sure the averages and percentages were correct and also all filtered data was consistent.
+This application was tested across a range of browsers, I also carried out manual tests to make sure the averages and percentages were correct and also all filtered data was consistent.